-- All operations where health and safety is an issue have been risk assessed and procedures and actions are documented and implemented to address the identified issues.
-All precautions attached to products should be properly observed and applied. - ⇒ MAJOR
+- All operations where health and safety is an issue shall be risk assessed, and procedures and actions shall be documented and implemented to address the identified issues.
+All precautions attached to products should be properly observed and applied to the workers. - ⇒ MAJOR

-- All workers involved in the operations have been adequately trained in safe working practices (see also criterion 4.8).
-Adequate and appropriate protective equipment shall be available to all workers at the place of work to cover all potentially hazardous operations, such as pesticide application, land preparation, harvesting, etc. - ⇔ MAJOR
+- All workers involved in the operations shall be adequately trained in safe working practices (see also criterion 4.8).
+Adequate and appropriate protective equipment shall be available to all workers at the place of work to cover all potentially hazardous operations, such as pesticide application, machine operationsland preparation, harvesting and, if it is used, burning. - ⇒ MAJOR

-- A responsible person for Occupational Health and Safety is identified.
-There are records of regular meetings between the responsible person and workers where concerns of all parties about health, safety and welfare are discussed.
-Records detailing the occurrence and issues raised should be kept. - ⇔ MAJOR
+- A responsible person/persons shall be identified.
+There shall be records of regular meetings between the responsible person and workers where concerns of all parties about health, safety and welfare are discussed.
+Records detailing the occurrence and issues raised should be kept. - ⇒ MAJOR

-- Accident and emergency procedures shall exist and instructions clearly understood by all workers.
-Accident procedures should be available in the appropriate language of the workforce.
+- Accident and emergency procedures shall exist and instructions shall be clearly understood by all workers.
+Accident procedures shall be available in the appropriate language of the workforce.
 Assigned operatives trained in First Aid should be present in both field and other operations and first aid equipment should be available at worksites.
-Records should be kept of all accidents and periodically reviewed.
-Workers should be covered by accident insurance. - ⇒ MINOR
+Records should be kept of all accidents and periodically reviewed. - ⇒ MINOR

-- All workers shall be covered with medical care (i.e. the National Health Insurance Scheme or any other suitable scheme), and covered by group accident insurance - ⇒ MINOR
+- All workers shall be covered with medical care (i.e. the National Health Insurance Scheme or any other suitable scheme), and covered by accident insurance. - ⇒ MINOR